-On Hummock Island, which was purchased in 2016, decades of grazing by sheep and horses have led to substantial erosion in about one third of the island.
-The ART aims to re-vegetate these areas and return them into the original state.
+Hummock Island, purchased by the ART in 2016, was grazed for decades by livestock, resulting in substantial erosion of about one third of the island.
+The ART aims to re-vegetate these areas and return them to their original state.
 In order to achieve this goal, we are dependent on your help!
-Tussock-planting has proven to be very efficient in the past, and there is substantial experience in the Falklands.
-As a side-effect, tussock can store ca. 50 t of carbon per hectar, comparable to a temperate forest.
+Tussac-planting has proven to be a very efficient means of re-vegetating coastal areas of the Falklands, with the additional benefit of tussac being able to store ca. 50 tons of carbon per hectare, which is comparable to a temperate forest.

-In April 2019, the first major planting session on Hummock Island took place.
-About 30,000 tussac tillers were planted on previously eroded areas.
-More planting will take place in the upcoming years, also depending on the financial support achieved.
+The first major tussac planting sessions on Hummock Island took place in April 2019 and in April 2021.
+About 75,000 tussac tillers were planted on previously eroded areas.
+Planting efforts will continue each year, depending on the financial support received.